-An Acquisition, on the other hand, is the purchase of one organization by another.
+An Acquisition:It the purchase of one organization by another.
 Such actions can be hostile or friendly and the acquirer maintains control over the acquired firm.

-Concentric Merger This involve firms which have different business operation patterns, though divergent, but may be highly related in production and distribution technologies.
+Concentric Merger: This involves firms which have different business operation patterns, though divergent, but may be highly related in production and distribution technologies.
 The acquired company represents an extension of the product lines, market participation, or technologies of the acquiring firm under Concentric M&A.

-Conglomerate Merger CM occurs when unrelated enterprises combine or firms which compete in different product markets, and which are situated at different production stages of the same or similar products combine, to enter into different activity fields in the shortest possible time span and reduce financial risks by portfolio

-Consolidation Is the transfer of ownership in a payment and settle context through merger and acquisitions and other development within the financial industry, such as alliances, joint venture and the out sourcing of payment processing that result in a higher degree of concentration of payment and security settlement activities.
+Conglomerate Merger: C.M occurs when unrelated enterprises combine or firms which compete in different product markets, and which are situated at different production stages of the same or similar products combine, to enter into different activity fields in the shortest possible time span and reduce financial risks by portfolio and the out sourcing of payment processing that result in a higher degree of concentration of payment and security settlement activities.
 G-10 2001.
 It could also be a combination of business where two or more companies join to form an entirely new company.
 All of the combining companies are dissolved and only the new entity continues to operate